qdm12/ddns-updater/README.md

 ### Environment variables

-🆕 There are now flags equivalent for each variable below, for example `--ipv6-prefix`.
+🆕 There are now flags equivalent for each variable below, for example `--log-level`.

 | Environment variable | Default | Description |
 | --- | --- | --- |